Jira walkthrough

 Activity logs

-The Activity Logs offer an inside perspective of the processes taking place in Jira River.
+The Activity Logs offer an inside perspective of the processes taking place in Jira Data Flow.

 Additional features in the issues report

-If your custom fields frequently alter and you want to avoid repeatedly updating the River's schema, use the Keep Raw Custom Fields checkbox option.
+If your custom fields frequently alter and you want to avoid repeatedly updating the Data Flow's schema, use the Keep Raw Custom Fields checkbox option.
 This option lets you maintain the original custom fields as a JSON string.

-All existing and newly added custom fields are included in the River’s mapping under the raw_customfields field.
+All existing and newly added custom fields appear in the Data Flow’s mapping under the raw_customfields field.

-If you experienced a problem running the Issues report, you might see one of the following errors: image.png
+If you experienced a problem running the Issues report, you might view one of the following errors:

 Select Parse fields_description_content as string checkbox:

-• When selected, the fields_description_content field will be stored as a JSON string instead of a complex record field.
-This lets attribute fields (For example, width and length) use alternative data types such as float or int.
+fields_description_contentfield stores as a JSON string instead of a complex record field.
+This lets attribute fields (for example, width and length) use alternative data types such as float or int.